seancorfield/dot-clojure/README.md

 * `:jar` -- pulls in and runs the latest stable release of [depstar](https://github.com/seancorfield/depstar) to create a "thin" JAR; `clojure -X:jar :jar MyProject.jar`; along with a `pom.xml`, this can be deployed to Clojars etc (via `clojure -M:deploy ...` -- see below)

 And install or deploy jar files:
-* `:install` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and installs the specified JAR file locally, based on your `pom.xml`
+* `:install` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and installs the specified JAR file locally, based on your `pom.xml`; `clojure -X:install :artifact '"MyProject.jar"'`
-* `:deploy` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and deploys the specified JAR file to Clojars, based on your `pom.xml` and the `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables
+* `:deploy` -- pulls in and runs the latest stable release of Erik Assum's [deps-deploy](https://github.com/slipset/deps-deploy) and deploys the specified JAR file to Clojars, based on your `pom.xml` and the `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables; `clojure -X:deploy :artifact '"MyProject.jar"'`

 There are aliases to pull in various useful testing and debugging tools:
 * `:test` -- adds both `test` and `src/test/clojure` to your classpath and pulls in the latest stable version of `test.check`